 However, things over the years have been changing for the better in some respects, especially for tourists, it has become easier to travel around.
 There are things I love about my home country but many that I hate too!
-As a tourist, you will not get confronted with the bad and the ugly, fortunately.
-By writing this post, I put on my traveller goggles to give you my best tips and advice about all those things to help you get familiar when planning an Italy trip.
+As a tourist, fortunately, you will not get confronted with the bad and the ugly.
+By writing this post, I put on my traveller goggles to give you my best tips and advice about all those things to help you get familiar with when planning an Italy trip.

 Essential things to know before travelling to Italy